dievoom-png/myblog1/content/posts/WannaCry/index.md

 ---
-title: "WannaCry Challenge"
+title: WannaCry Challenge
 date: 2023-09-13T14:14:48+03:00
 draft: false
 tags:
   - Malware
   - Wireshark
   - Cryptography
   - PE
   - Dropper
+categories:
+  - Writeups
 ---

 Hey everyone!
 This challenge marks the end of the PMAT course challenges.
 I honestly learned a lot from this challenge, especially from the infamous WannaCry ransomware.
 I hope you learn as much as I did from this challenge! let's get started